-Typical symptoms of breast surgery and signs to watch for following surgery with breast implants include the following:
+Typical symptoms of breast surgery and signs to watch for following surgery include the following:

 Tightness in the chest region and stiffness; Tingling, burning or intermittent shooting pain: These are normal experiences as the skin, muscles and tissue stretch to accommodate your implants, and as sensory nerves heal.
 Pain medication will help you cope with any discomfort.
-If you have drains, you may experience additional localized discomfort.
 Consistent sharp pain should be reported to our office immediately.